bwohlberg/sporco/README.rst

 ------------

-The primary requirements are Python itself (SPORCO has only been tested on version 2.7), and modules scipy, numpy, pyfftw, and matplotlib.
+The primary requirements are Python itself (SPORCO has only been tested on version 2.7), and modules scipy, numpy, future, pyfftw, and matplotlib.
 Module numexpr is not required, but some functions will be faster if it is installed.